Function-Correcting $b$-symbol Codes for Locally $(\lambda, \rho,b)$-Functions: Locally -function

 \section{Locally $\mathbf(\lambda,\rho,b)$-function}

-In this section, we introduce the concept of $(\lambda,\rho)$-locality for functions over $b$-symbol read channels, which we refer to succinctly as $(\lambda,\rho,b)$-local functions.
+In this section, we introduce the concept of locally $(\lambda,\rho)$-functions over $b$-symbol read channels, which we refer to succinctly as locally $(\lambda,\rho,b)$-functions.
 Every function $f$ exhibits $(\lambda,\rho,b)$-locality for appropriate choices of $\lambda$, $\rho$, and $b$.
 We investigate various recurrence relations associated with $(\lambda,\rho,b)$-local functions, focusing on how these parameters interact.
 We improve several results established in \cite{Rajput2025} and further generalize them to the setting of $b$-symbol read channels.
 First, we formally define the notion of a locally $(\lambda,\rho,b)$-function.